-- Gear-driven centrifugal water pump
+- · Gear-driven centrifugal water pump

 - Water temperature regulator which regulates the engine coolant temperature

-- Gear-driven oil pump (gear type)
+- Gear-driven rotor type oil pump

 - Oil cooler

-The engine lubricating oil is supplied by a gear type pump.
+The engine lubricating oil is supplied by a rotor type oil pump.
 The engine lubricating oil is cooled and the engine lubricating oil is filtered.
-Bypass valves provide unrestricted flow of lubrication oil to the engine parts when oil viscosity is high.
-Bypass valves can also provide unrestricted flow of lubrication oil to the engine parts if the oil cooler should become plugged or if the oil filter element should become plugged.
+The bypass valve can provide unrestricted flow of lubrication oil to the engine if the oil filter element should become plugged.

 Engine efficiency, efficiency of emission controls, and engine performance depend on adherence to proper operation and maintenance recommendations.
 Engine performance and efficiency also depend on the use of recommended fuels, lubrication oils, and coolants.
-Refer to the Operation and Maintenance Manual, "Maintenance Interval Schedule" for more information on maintenance items.
+Refer to Operation and Maintenance Manual, "Maintenance Interval Schedule" for more information on maintenance items.